romelBen/k3s-raspby-home-project/README.md

   - use `nmap -sn <ip_address_here>` (ex. `nmap -sn 10.0.100.1/24`)

 # Usage
-To begin this project, I have created a folder which will contain the necessary requirements to run our build:
-Refer to directory `inventory/k3s-cluster/hosts.ini` to match your Raspberry Pi's IP addresses to your liking.
-Here is an example that is provided:
+I have created a folder which will contain the necessary requirements to run our build.
+Refer to directory `inventory/k3s-cluster/hosts.ini` to match your Raspberry Pi's IP addresses to your liking (which was attained by using `nmap`.)Here is an example of `hosts.ini` that is provided:

 ```
 [master]